ok-nick/opensource.contentauth.org/docs/introduction.md

 ### Rust library

-The [Rust library](rust-sdk) enables **adding C2PA capabilities to a desktop, mobile, or embedded application**.
+The CAI Rust library enables **adding C2PA capabilities to a desktop, mobile, or embedded application**.
 The Rust library is the fundamental system underlying everything else.
 The c2patool uses it "under the hood" and language-specific APIs are generated from it.

-You can use the Rust library directly instead of the language-specific libraries to:
+You can use the Rust library via the Foreign Function Interface (FFI) to:

 - Create and sign C2PA claims and manifests.
 - Embed a manifest store into certain asset file formats.